brycie-boy/The_Cosmos/Contemplation of phenomena.md

 ## Contemplation of phenomena  #🧠

-The contemplation of phenomena is one of the main sections of [[The four establishments of mindfulness]].
+The contemplation of phenomena is one of [[The four establishments of mindfulness]].
 It is subdivided into five categories:

 - [[The five hinderances]]
 - [[The five aggregates]]